Follow the step by step process or choose what situation that best describes you:

 There are a number of Fortune 500 corporations housed in Washington, and they often hire legal help.
 Some of the most famous names include Costco Wholesale in Issaquah, Microsoft in Redmond, Amazon.com in Seattle, Starbucks in Seattle, and Paccar in Bellevue.

 One facet of Washington law that is unique is its interactions with Indian and Tribal Law.
 The WSBA has a section devoted to lawyers who represent clients affected by Indian law.
-Federal laws, tribal laws, state laws, executive and administrative actions, and court decisions create a complex, quickly changing collections of laws that affects the way Washington lawyers work.
+Federal laws, tribal laws, state laws, executive and administrative actions, and court decisions create a complex, quickly changing collection of laws that affect the way Washington lawyers work.
 This is an interesting part of Washington law in which you might wish to become involved as a new lawyer.

 Legal specialty certification

-Rules of the Washington State Bar Association say that Washington lawyers may use the terms "certified," "specialist," and "expert" describe their qualifications if they are board certified in that specialty or expertise.
+Rules of the Washington State Bar Association say that Washington lawyers may use the terms “certified,” “specialist,” and “expert” describe their qualifications if they are board-certified in that specialty or expertise.
 Each lawyer must also name the entity that granted his or her certification, as well as state that the Supreme Court of Washington does not recognize certification of specialties in the practice of law.

 Requirements for maintaining license

 Admission to Practice Rules of the State of Washington state that you must complete at least 45 credit hours of Continuing Legal Education (CLE) courses by December 31 of your three-year CLE reporting program.
-At least six of those hours must be in ethics, and 15 credits must be on law and legal procedure.
+At least six of those hours must be in ethics, and 15 credits must be on law and legal procedures.
 New admittees to the bar are exempt from CLE during the year they are admitted and during the following calendar year.
 More information on CLE can be found at the WSBA CLE website.

 Court Systems in Washington